Where to Get Your Sip of the Best Coffee in Paris

 Something that goes well with coffee but can be enjoyed at a table— coffee and freshly baked bread.
 Ten Belles is known for its amazing sourdough bread and baked goods.
 It’s also known for making a statement:

 On it’s blackboard, you’ll read (in French), “Drinking Coffee is sexy.”
 We can’t disagree.
 The owner, Thomas Lehoux, started off as a barista before he opened Ten Belles in 2012.

-Here, too, you can buy fresh coffee beans within the shops.
+Here, too, you can buy fresh coffee beans in the shops.

 Not only is this some of the best coffee in Paris, but it’s also some of the best spots for sourdough baked goods.
 Many folks come for the coffee and return for the bread.

 République of Coffee